sandeepkumaar/trello-mimic/readme.md

 includes some cleanup

-## focus on card delete and update
+## Card delete and update, css

+## manage list with id, list state

+## change folder structure

+Bring redux

 ## card with comments as pop-up
 add support for comments
 maintain them in individual card

-## change folder structure

-manage list with id, list state

-Bring redux